SERG-Delft/serg-delft.github.io/_researchlines/software-analytics.md

       software analytics data in a streaming fashion
     * [GHTorrent](https://ghtorrent.org) Collects all data from the GitHub event API

-* **Software ecosystems**: We build ecosystem wide, versioned call graphs out of package networks to make studies such as precise security vulnerability tracking, software license tracking, data-based API evolution etc possible.
+* **Software ecosystems**: We build ecosystem-wide, versioned call graphs out of package networks to make studies such as precise security vulnerability tracking, software license tracking, data-based API evolution, etc possible.

-   * [FASTEN](https://www.fasten-project.eu) A platform for analysing dependency management services at the call graph level granularity
+   * [FASTEN](https://www.fasten-project.eu) A platform for analyzing dependency management services at the call graph level granularity

 ## Researchers